1st Minnesota Infantry Regiment: July 2

 The 1st Minnesota's flag lost five flag bearers, each man dropping his weapon to carry it on.
 The 47 survivors rallied back to General Hancock under the command of their senior surviving officer, Captain Nathan S. Messick.
-The 82% casualty rate stands as the second largest loss by any surviving U.S military unit in a single day's engagement.
-The unit's colors are displayed in the rotunda of the Minnesota Capitol for public appreciation.
+The 1st Minnesota's 82% casualty rate stands as the second-largest loss by any surviving U.S. military unit in a single day's engagement.

 In his official report, Confederate Brigadier General Cadmus M. Wilcox perceived the inequality of the fight differently (bold emphasis likely refers to the First Minnesota):This stronghold of the enemy [i.e., Cemetery Ridge], together with his batteries, were almost won, when still another line of infantry descended the slope in our front at a double-quick, to the support of their fleeing comrades and for the defense of the batteries.
 Seeing this contest so unequal, I dispatched my adjutant-general to the division commander, to ask that support be sent to my men, but no support came.
 Three several times did this last of the enemy's lines attempt to drive my men back, and were as often repulsed.
 This struggle at the foot of the hill on which were the enemy's batteries, though so unequal, was continued for some thirty minutes.
 With a second supporting line, the heights could have been carried.
 Without support on either my right or left, my men were withdrawn, to prevent their entire destruction or capture.
 The enemy did not pursue, but my men retired under a heavy artillery fire, and returned to their original position in line, and bivouacked for the night, pickets being left on the pike.